ParsBench/ParsBench/docs/tutorial/models.md

 ## Create Your Own Interface

-You can easily create your own model iterface by inheriting the `Model` abstract class:
+You can easily create your own model interface by inheriting the `Model` abstract class:

 ```python
 from parsbench.models import Model